t3c404/base64-breaker/README.md

 # base64-decoder-encoder
-Simple base64 decoder/encoder written in Python using bottle
+Simple base64-decoder-encoder written in Python using bottle.
+Offers an HTML frontend and an API.

 ---